Kentucky Votes To Ban Child Marriage

 "The clerk didn't even look at me," Pollard recalls.
 "I remember very clearly her saying, 'Which one's the minor?' without even looking.
 And in that moment I realized, something's not right.
 But I didn't trust myself enough to speak up."

 Pollard was 18 when their daughter was born.
-She says her "lightbulb moment" came as she and her husband were having vicious fight – and the baby, who was watching nearby, started laughing.
+She says her "lightbulb moment" came as she and her husband were having a vicious fight – and the baby, who was watching nearby, started laughing.

 "I remember thinking at that time that, if I didn't get out of there, she was going to grow up thinking this was normal."